vbabashov/house-prices/README.md

 - Create Models: I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
 In addition, I created the parameter grid to be used in GridSearch hyperparameter tuning.

 - Test models: I used nested cross-validation approach (5x2Cv) to perform algorithm selection and model selection (i.e., hyperparameter tuning).
-Based on the GridSearch hyper-parameter tuning and nested cross-validation analysis, LightGBM performs relatively well compared to other alternative algortihms with different hypothesis search spaces.
+Based on the GridSearch hyper-parameter tuning and nested cross-validation analysis, LightGBM performs relatively well compared to other alternative algortihms with different hypothesis search space parameters.

       Train MAE: 10776.56